And it saved my marriage

 As time went on, however, I found I loved it.
 I was happy to have some cash on hand rather than tightening our purse strings.
 I enjoyed the spacious new home and living in a nicer neighborhood.
 I relished going to the grocery store and not counting out every last cent on a calculator as I went through the aisles.
 I felt a thrill at purchasing a TV for the first time in my adult life, and reveled in the luxury of buying furniture that wasn’t secondhand.

 It was a strange happiness, though, tinged at the edges with guilt.
-I had adhered to Dave Ramsey’s plan with the fervor of a devoted parishioner, and now I was turning my back on all the wisdom I had gained throughout those years.
+I had adhered to the debt-free life ideals with the fervor of a devoted parishioner, and now I was turning my back on all the wisdom I had gained throughout those years.
 Even though I was now able to live more fully, the guilt of abandoning what amounted to a debt-free religion followed me.

 A few months after the move, I deleted the Dave Ramsey podcast on my phone, closing that chapter of my life (at least for now).
 As I did so, I realized those years were not wasted.
 My frugality freed me from all of my debt except a home mortgage.